Tony-Ranjith/Data-Science---Machine-Learning/Classification/Readme.md

 Refer to the projects for complete end-to-end workflows demonstrating real-world classification problems.
 Let’s dive into the fascinating world of classification and master the art of predicting categorical outcomes! 🚀

-Let me know when you're ready to begin adding algorithms to this folder! 😊